 Propane Isn't Always a Gas

-A full propane tank will be have mostly liquid propane stored in it, with a pocket of propane gas at the top near the valve.
-When you open the valve, that gas will be pushed out by the pressure inside the tank.
+A full propane tank contains mostly liquid propane, with a pocket of propane gas at the top near the valve.
+When you open the valve, that gas gets pushed out by the pressure inside the tank.
 As the pressure in the tank decreases, some of the liquid propane will change back to a gaseous form until the pressure rises again.
-This process will continue for as long as the tank valve is opened, with the level of liquid decreasing until all of the propane has changed back to a gas.
-With no liquid left in the tank.
+A propane gauge's pressure reading can give you an estimate of how much propane is in a gas form versus a liquid one, but it won't tell you how much propane remains in the tank.

-Determining Propane Levels
+Visual Propane Levels

-If lifting a 40 pound tank full of propane seems inconvenient, there is another method used to check how full the tank is.
-Many home improvement stores sell a long sticker or magnetic strip that attaches to the side of the tank.
-Pouring near boiling water on the strip causes it to change color only where there is gas inside the tank, but it will not change where there is liquid.
+If lifting a 40-pound tank full of propane seems inconvenient, you can instead opt for a visual guide.
+Many home improvement stores sell a long sticker or magnetic strip that attaches to the outside of the tank.
+Pouring near boiling water on the strip causes it to change color only where there is gas inside the tank — it will not change where there is liquid.
 This allows you to visually see how much liquid is left in the tank.